President Foytek called the 2024 Annual Meeting to

 New Business: Election of Directors for three year

-terms 01-01-2024-12-31-2026:
+terms 01-01-2025-12-31-2027:

-nominations and to cast a unanimous ballot for the
+cast a unanimous ballot for the slate of directors as

 Open Forum: